 Oncology nurses are registered nurses who collaborate with physicians and other healthcare professionals in caring for patients diagnosed with cancer.
 Because cancer can take many different forms it often requires varying levels of care.
 Some patients have chronic forms of the disease requiring years of careful management and monitoring, while others have highly aggressive malignancies that move quickly, cause great pain, and require critical care and compassionate support.

-The scope of care provided by an oncology nurse goes beyond basic nursing practice to the specialized needs demanded by each patient’s individual diagnosis and condition — from the most common to the rarest forms of the disease.
+The scope of care provided by oncology RNs goes beyond basic nursing practice to the specialized needs demanded by each patient’s individual diagnosis and condition — from the most common to the rarest forms of the disease.

 Oncology nurses can choose the work setting that best meets their needs and interests, as cancer care is provided in acute care hospitals and specialty cancer centers, private physicians’ offices and radiation therapy facilities.
 The skills that oncology nurses possess are needed by home healthcare agencies and community clinics, in rehabilitation facilities and pediatric oncology facilities.
 Each of these types of care facilities make extensive use of oncology travel nurses to support and supplement their staff.

 Oncology nursing is a field that requires internal strength and compassion.